krish2487/optimac/README.md

 To disable CFG Lock you can either use a quirk in OpenCore or disable it properly.
 Luckily we can can disable it.
 Refer to [this](https://khronokernel-2.gitbook.io/opencore-vanilla-desktop-guide/post-install/post-install/msr-lock) guide on how to get everything ready.
 The magic number for the A18 BIOS is: 0xDA2.
 Executing *"setup_var 0xDA2 0x0"* will disable CFG Lock.
 Revert it simply execute the command again but replace 0x0 with 0x1.

-(While we're here we can also optimise the Intel HD4x00 Framebuffer by setting the DVMT pre-alloc to 64MB, which macOS likes.
+While we're here we can also optimise the Intel HD4x00 Framebuffer by setting the DVMT pre-alloc to 64MB, which macOS likes.
 This is not really needed but recommended.
 Execute *"setup_var 0x263 0x2"* to change it.
-By default it's set to 0x1 which is 32MB.)
+By default it's set to 0x1 which is 32MB.

+Credit for above goes to @JimLee1996 and his nice [write up](https://github.com/JimLee1996/Hackintosh_OptiPlex_9020) on this subject.

 If you haven't already, [download](https://github.com/corpnewt/gibMacOS) and [create the install media](https://support.apple.com/sl-si/HT201372).
 If you don't have a working macOS system yet you can still create an installer but you would need to [DuckDuckGo](https://duckduckgo.com/?q=create+macOS+installer+windows&ia=web) that as I'm not familiar with the process.
 I'm assuming you have a working macOS install.